hallonstedt/gtfs-examples/python/gtfsToTimetableApi/README.md

 of the vehicle if it's available.
 No pre-processing or data conversion is needed.

-The demo consists of a module that builds timetables from scheduled GTFS data (`GtfsTimeTable.py`) and a module that fetches and parses realtime data (`RealtimeDataFetcher.py`).
-A helper class
+The demo consists of a module that builds timetables from scheduled GTFS data (`GtfsTimeTable.py`) and a module that fetches and parses realtime data (`RealtimeDataFetcher.py`) providing a helper class.

 The purpose of this demo is to show how GTFS and GTFS-RT are related, and how compact GTFS files can be "inflated" to timetable data.
 This project is not meant to be used in a production environment, but it can either inspire and help while building a production-ready solution.
 It can be tweaked to be production-ready.

+**IMPORTANT!** Only operators that provide real-time data are currently supported by this software.
+In September 2024 the available options are: jlt, klt, krono, orebro, skane, sl, ul, vastmanland, varm, xt and otraf.
+Visit [Trafiklab's website](https://www.trafiklab.se/api/gtfs-datasets/gtfs-regional) for an updated list of operators.

 ## Installation